This information explains what you can eat while you’re following a 2-gram sodium diet.

 - The product contains 50% less sodium per serving compared to the regular version of it.

-- This does not guarantee that the food is “sodium-free.”
+- This doesn’t guarantee that the food is salt or sodium free.

 Reading Nutrition Facts Labels

-The sodium content is always listed per serving.
-If you eat or drink 2 servings, you will get have to multiply the amount of sodium per serving by 2.
+On a nutrition facts label, the sodium content is always listed in milligrams for 1 serving.
+If you eat or drink 2 servings, you’re getting double the amount of sodium.
+This means that you’ll have to multiply the amount of sodium per serving by 2.

-Checking the percent Daily Value for sodium is also a good way to monitor your sodium intake.
-If the percent Daily Value is 5% or less, that food is considered low in sodium.
-If the percent Daily Value is more than 20%, it is considered high in sodium.
+Checking the percent daily value for sodium is also a good way to monitor your sodium intake.
+The daily value for sodium is less than 2,400 mg per day.
+If the percent daily value is 5% or less, that food is considered low in sodium.
+If the percent daily value is more than 20%, it’s considered high in sodium.
+Remember, if you have more than 1 serving of a food or drink, you would also need multiply the % daily value for the sodium.

-- Do not add salt to foods while you prepare them or at the table.
+- Don’t add salt to foods while you prepare them or at the table.

 - Try adding fresh garlic, onions, lemon juice, or balsamic vinegar to vegetables and salads.
 This will add more flavor to your food without adding sodium.